angerangel/r3bazaar/README.md

 Unfortunately Rebol 2 is closed source and no more maintained since 2011, you can download last Rebol 2 version here: http://www.rebol.com/download-view.html

 Rebol 3 is open source.
+There is a community around Rebol products, you can see and join it on http://rebol.informe.com

 #May I contribute?

 YES

+## How may I contrinute?

+In any way you like:

+* update and add something on our wikis (http://rebol.informe.com/wiki/view/Main_Page  or https://github.com/angerangel/r3bazaar/wiki )
+* find a bug and out it in issues page
+* find a bug, you correct it just forking this project, making your correction and making a pull request
+* ask or answer on the forum: http://rebol.informe.com/forum/
+* publish an article on the blog: http://rebol.informe.com/blog/
+* publish an image on the gallery: http://rebol.informe.com/gallery/
+* **condivide Rebol with your firends, write a letter to your favorite magazine about Rebol, word of mouth is the most important thing**

-#Why a new version of Rebol 3?
+#Why a new fork of Rebol 3?

 To give opportunity to everybody to contribute, to have a rebol **always up to date**, where pull request are alway considered and eventually merged in **maximum a week**.